Behzadsharafi/PortfolioV2/CONTRIBUTING.md

-# Contributing to Github-Readme-File-Generator
+# Contributing to this project

-We welcome contributions from everyone!
-This document outlines the guidelines and instructions for contributing to our repository.
+I welcome contributions from everyone!
+This document outlines the guidelines and instructions for contributing to this repository.

 ### Types of Contributions

-There are many ways to contribute to our repository, including:
+There are many ways to contribute to this repository, including:

 - Reporting bugs and issues
 - Suggesting new features and improvements